StephGit/bookstore-backend/README.md

 ### TODO
 - [ ]  Correct error handling (More than one book with same ISBN --> Fischlis sample?) - S
-- [ ]  Handle empty results -> Tests - S
+- [?]
+Handle empty results -> Tests - S
-- [ ]  When placing an order -> save book to db if not present yet - A
+- [x]  When placing an order -> save book to db if not present yet - A
 - [x]  Catalog Resource - A
 - [x]  Order Resource - A
 - [x]  Customers Resource - S